VendingMashine/jsql/README.md

 ```

 ### Subscribe to JSQL Pro
-Sponsor this repository to recieve :
+Sponsor this repository with 100 USD or more to recieve :
+- Pagination functionality.
+- Javascript to SQL syntax transformer
 - Perform UPDATES, DELETES wtih JavaScript functions.
-- Query optimization support
+- Query speed optimization.
 - Access to JSQL slack for on-demand support.
+- Support for Microsoft Server SQL, PostgreSQL and MariaDB